 Medically reviewed by Drugs.com.
 Last updated on Dec 25, 2020.

 - Powder for Solution

 Therapeutic Class: Antibiotic

 Dactinomycin injection is used to treat certain types of cancer.
-This includes cancer of the bones and soft tissue (including muscles and tendons), Wilms' tumor (a cancer of the kidney found primarily in children), tumors in the uterus or womb, and cancer of the testicles that has spread.
+This includes cancer of the bones and soft tissue, including muscles and tendons, (eg, rhabdomyosarcoma, Ewing sarcoma), Wilms tumor (a cancer of the kidney found primarily in children), tumors in the uterus or womb (gestational trophoblastic neoplasia), and cancer of the testicles that has spread.
 It is also used to treat solid tumors that have come back (recurrent) to the same site after a previous treatment.

 Dactinomycin interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected by dactinomycin, other effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, like hair loss, may not be serious but may cause concern.
 Some effects may not occur for months or years after the medicine is used.

-Before you begin treatment with dactinomycin, you and your doctor should talk about the benefits this medicine will do as well as the risks of using it.
+Before you begin treatment with dactinomycin, you and your doctor should talk about the benefits as well as the risks of using this medicine.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.